seregazhuk/seregazhuk.github.io_old/_posts/2016-04-19-php-interface-abstract-class.md

 }
 {% endhighlight %}

-Now with the abstract class we have declared a new data type in our langauage, called *ArrayDataTransformer*.
+Now with the abstract class, we have declared a new data type in our language, called *ArrayDataTransformer*.
 This data type provides the interface of two public methods.
 The first one is a setter.
 The second will be specialized in child classes: